GeorgeLychock/georgelychock-career/README.md

                 -   (3) PASS No nav icon nor dropdown exists'
                 -   (4) PASS Every sub page has at least the Home icon visible at all times, all ports.
 [Screenshot](https://github.com/GeorgeLychock/georgelychock-career/blob/main/_documentation/testing/screenshots/userst-1_4-screenshotfrom2020-11-23.png)

-        2. As a Site Visitor, I want to have a similar experience whether desktop, tablet, or mobile, so that I can later access information in a similar manner if I change devices.
+        2. Story 2 As a Site Visitor, I want to have a similar experience whether desktop, tablet, or mobile, so that I can later access information in a similar manner if I change devices.
             -  ##### Acceptance Criteria Duplicated in Testing below
                 1. All content has to be accessible from desktop, tablet, or mobile device.
                 2. All images should have alt text